mcnuttandrew/color-buddy/README.md

 - [ ] Handles get stuck on channel picker again, ugh
 - [ ] Bug: Color channel usage slightly cursed (doesn't update positions correctly)
 - [ ] Bug: rotate in polar coordinates doesn't work right
+- [ ] Allow no palettes
+- [ ] allows renaming of non-current palettes
+- [ ] Parameterize the scatter column completely, allow edits to the compare stuff
-- [ ] Dont allow saves to examples when there's an error
+- [x] Dont allow saves to examples when there's an error
 - [x] Switch the examples to be tabs or single
 - [x] Consider moving the names and color chunks into the left hand column for space
 - [x] LCH colors upside down god damn it